Monte47/Super-Scrolls-FS/README.md

 #### Comments and Likes

-I would like to add features to like both books and reviews as well as add chainable comments to reviews.
+I would like to add a like feature as well as chainable comments to reviews.

 #### Improvement to the Search function

 I would like to be able to improve the search feature to implement search by author.
 Additionally I would like to display a link to view all results, instead of just the first five.

-#### Book Recommendations

-On book's page would be a list of books most liked by users who also enjoy said book.

 #### Mobile Friendly